abhijitm08/pp6calculator/README.md

 End
 ---------
-This section should be filled in
+This section should be filled in.
+This section should be deleted in.